Adam Bodnar: Life and career

+In academics

 He worked as an assistant professor at the Department of Human Rights of the Faculty of Law and Administration of the University of Warsaw as well as academic teacher at the SWPS University of Social Sciences and Humanities in Warsaw.

+Human rights activism

 In the 1990s he collaborated with the anti-racist "Never Again" Association.
 Until 2004, he worked at the Weil, Gotshal & Manges law office.
 He then became a member of the Helsinki Human Rights Foundation (Polish: Helsińska Fundacja Praw Człowieka).
 In 2008, he served as an expert at the European Union Agency for Fundamental Rights (FRA) where he specialized in the observance of human rights in Poland.
 In 2010, he was appointed deputy director of the Helsinki Human Rights Foundation.
 He also served as chairman of the Panoptykon Foundation as well as Director of the Zbigniew Hołda Association.
 He was also a member of the board of directors of the UN Fund for Victims of Torture.
 In 2011 he was awarded with the Tolerance Prize by the Polish LGBT organizations and in 2013 he received a scholarship within the scope of German Marshall Memorial Fellowship programme.

+As Ombudsman

 In 2015, he was appointed as the Polish Ombudsman after receiving endorsement of the Civic Platform, Democratic Left Alliance and Polish People's Party.
 During his tenure he brought a number of local governments to court for their introduction of the controversial LGBT-free zones, which met with criticism from the ruling conservative Law and Justice party.
 In 2018, he was awarded the Thorolf Rafto Memorial Prize for the promotion of the fundamental human rights of intellectual and political freedom.

 In 2017-2019 the Civil Rights Ombudsman Adam Bodnar supported the 'Let's Kick Racism Out Of Stadiums' tournament, organized by "Never Again" Association at the Pol'and'Rock Festival (also known as Polish Woodstock), the biggest open-air free music festival in Europe.
 Bodnar officially inaugurated the tournaments, personally refereed during the games and took part in the matches.
 He participated in a meeting organised by "Never Again" Association during the festival and spoke about the cases of homophobic violence in Poland.